ALL ABOUT ZANZIBAR!

 NUNGWI VILLAGE.

-It is also known as Ras Nungwi is a large village located in the far northern end of the island of Zanzibar.
+It is also known as Ras Nungwi a large village located in the far northern end of the island of Zanzibar.
 With a population of 30,762, Nungwi is the second largest settlement on the island It is situated in the Nungwi Ward in the Kaskazini A District of the Unguja North Region.
-It is about 35 miles (56 km) north of Zanzibar Town on the Nungwi Peninsula, about an hour drive from Stone Town.
+It is about 35 miles (56 km) north of Zanzibar Town on the Nungwi Peninsula, about an hour’s drive from Stone Town.
 To the south Nungwi shares a border with the neighboring Matemwe- and Tazari villages.

-Nungwi village is the liveliest beach spot in Zanzibar Nungwi was traditionally a fishing village and dhow-building center, but is now a popular tourist destination
+Nungwi village is the liveliest beach spot in Zanzibar Nungwi was traditionally a fishing village and dhow-building center but is now a popular tourist destination

 Activities that can be done at Nungwi